jankuca/github-branch-cleaner/README.md

 ## Troubleshooting

 ### "GitHub token is required"
-- Run `node index.js --login` to set up authentication
+- Run `github-branch-cleaner --login` to set up authentication
 - Verify the token has the correct permissions (repo or public_repo scope)
 - Check that the auth file exists: `~/.github-branch-cleaner-auth`